alsoscotland/react-super-select/src_docs/markdown/properties/dataSource.md

 Each option in the resulting collection must have the following properties:
   - a unique value corresponding to the key set by the **optionValueKey** or the default optionValueKey of 'id'
   - a defined value corresponding to the key set by the **optionLabelKey** or the default optionLabelKey of 'name'

+Each Option may be disabled for selection by adding an optional boolean property "disabled" i.e. disabled: true